 Figure 4.
-Municipalities and townships project a spending increase, while counties project a decrease.
+Municipality, township, and county governments project a similar likelihood of a spending increase in public safety.
 Each bar shows, by government type, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.

 IV.
 Spending Trajectories by Region